thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 This way, we execute a post-configuration code only if this latest is avaivable.
 We alter the extension behaviour only if we  deviate from the production environment.

-## But, What Do I Do For Production?
+## But, What About Production Channel?

 As for now, the `channel.json` is systematically loaded.
 Even if we zip the content of the `src/` folder to upload it on the Chrome Web Store.